Neural Style Transfer: A Review: Evaluation Methodology

-\paragraph{4) Results of ASPM Fast Style Transfer.} The forth block presents the last category of Fast Style Transfer, namely Arbitrary-Style-Per-Model Fast NST algorithms.
+\textbf{4) Results of ASPM-MOB-NST.} Figure~\ref{fig:qualitativeresult3} presents the last category of MOB-NST algorithms, namely \emph{Arbitrary-Style-Per-Model} MOB-NST algorithms.
 Their idea is one-model-for-all.
 Globally, the results of ASPM are slightly less impressive than other types of algorithms.
 This is acceptable in that a three-way trade-off between speed, flexibility and quality is common in research.
 Chen and Schmidt's patch-based algorithm \cite{chen2016fast} seems to not combine enough style elements into the content image.
 Their algorithm is based on similar patch swap.
 When lots of content patches are swapped with style patches that do not contain enough style elements, the target style will not be reflected well.
 Ghiasi et al.'s algorithm \cite{ghiasi2017exploring} is data-driven and their stylisation quality is very dependent on the varieties of training styles.
 For the algorithm of Huang and Belongie \cite{huang2017arbitrary}, they propose to match global summary feature statistics and successfully improve the visual quality compared with \cite{chen2016fast}.
-However, their algorithm seems not good at handling complex style patterns (Group \uppercase\expandafter{\romannumeral3} and \uppercase\expandafter{\romannumeral6}), and their stylisation quality is still related to the varieties of training styles.
+However, their algorithm seems not good at handling complex style patterns, and their stylisation quality is still related to the varieties of training styles.
 The algorithm of Li \etal \cite{li2017universal} replaces the training process with a series of transformations.
 But \cite{li2017universal} is not effective at producing sharp details and fine strokes.